puplvr07/PracticePracticePractice/README.md

-# PracticePracticePractice
+# Practice, Practice, Practice
-Simple and shortprojects that I do to gauge my progress
+Simple and short projects that I do to gauge my progress Kind of messy since some are unfinished